-In studying aleatory effects in contemporary poetry and photography I have struggled to find a way into my own poetics.
+While studying aleatory effects in contemporary poetry and photography for an essay on John Ashbery and Robert Frank I have struggled to find a way into my own poetics.
 When I slump at my desk and wrestle with placing one word after another I’m unaware of or indifferent to larger issues.
-In writing about other people’s work I can usually find a way to negotiate between their poetics and the larger implications of their work, but have found it difficult to think about these matters in regards to my own practice.
-In recent months, however, several editors have asked me questions about my own poetry.
+In writing about other people’s work I can usually find a way to negotiate between their poetics and the larger implications of their work, but have found it difficult to do with my own practice.
+Recently, however, several editors have asked me questions about my poetry.
 While composed hastily, with little of the critical reflection I apply when reviewing or analyzing the work of others, my answers seem to offer some commonality of stance and purpose.
-These three statements are among these offhand responses.
+These three statements are among my offhand responses.

 - My poetry explores the seams and gaps between the world our bodies live in and the cloud our minds occupy.
 Reality and imagination, in Stevens’ terms: but I reject the notion that what lies outside the body is more real than what lives in the mind.
 The ideal poem would in every line, sentence, and phrase juxtapose those two worlds and force them to fight to a draw.
 The actual poems I write—lacking the power to fulfill my own ideal—struggle fitfully from one competing notion of the real to another.
 Images flex, break, collapse into other images.
 Little dramas lead somewhere or nowhere.
 Two people, often, offer competing notions of the space they jointly occupy, and terminate dangling in a vacuum.
 Sometimes the poem learns something, a temporary stay against the muddle of the quotidian.
 Often it doesn’t go far enough to properly conclude.
 The tension between the line and the sentence—a stock property of English-language poetry for centuries—takes the form not of free verse but of rough accentual verse, descended from the venerable ballad meter of the late middle ages.
 Or I surrender to the flux and write a prose poem, which like an amoeba struggles to draw a boundary between its own form and the formless world.